Missing Titanic sub rescue teams discover ‘debris field’ in search area

 A debris field was discovered within the search area by an ROV near the Titanic.
 Experts within the unified command are evaluating the information.
 1/2— USCGNortheast (@USCGNortheast) June 22, 2023

-The Titan vanished around 105 minutes into its 4,000m dive on Sunday morning when its twin communication systems of texts and pings stopped suddenly.
+The Titan’s twin communication systems of texts and pings stopped suddenly less than two hours into its dive on Sunday.

-David Pogue, who travelled to the famous wreck site onboard the Titan in 2022, told CBC earlier this week there were likely only two possible explanations.
+David Pogue, who travelled to the famous wreck site on board the Titan in 2022, told CBC earlier this week there were likely only two possible explanations.

 “Either they lost all power or the ship developed a hull breach and it imploded instantly.
 Both of those are devastatingly hopeless,” Mr Pogue said on Tuesday.

-A rescue mission at such extreme depths has never been carried out before, and there was no blueprint from which the US Coast Guard leading the search could work with.
+A rescue mission at such extreme depths has never been carried out before, and there was no blueprint from which the US Coast Guard leading the search could work.

-Lacking the specialist remote operated vehicles (ROVs) necessary to operate at the Titanic shipwreck’s location, officials had to coordinate a multi-national response at breakneck speed involving private companies from at least six countries.
+Lacking the specialist ROVs necessary to operate at the Titanic shipwreck’s location, officials had to coordinate a multi-national response at breakneck speed involving private companies from at least five countries.

+The Horizon Arctics, a Canadian 307-foot vessel, arrived at the search site on Thursday.
+The ship has a hangar for ROVs with a launch and recovery system.

 ROVs capable of reaching the 4,000m depth which the Titanic shipwreck sits at arrived at the search site on Wednesday.